TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

         Macy's Credit and Customer Services
         ATTN: Privacy Office
         P.O.
 Box 8215, Mason, OH 45040
-    *   *   If you choose to write to us, please include your name, address, phone number, and last 4 digits of your Macy’s proprietary or American Express co-brand credit card account number (if you have one) and state one of the following:
+    *   *   If you choose to write to us, please include your name, address, phone number, and last 4 digits of your Macyâs proprietary or American Express co-brand credit card account number (if you have one) and state one of the following:
         *   *   "NO MAIL OFFERS" (if you don't want to receive offers by mail)
             *   "NO PHONE OFFERS" (if you don't want to receive offers by phone). or
             *   "NO PHONE OR MAIL OFFERS" (if you don't want to receive either)